Strong CP from a Hidden Chiral Condensate: CP Violation from a Confining Hidden Sector

 We next need to understand under what conditions the mass matrix $\mathcal{M}_0$ leads to an $\mathcal{O}(1)$ CKM phase for the SM quarks.
 Here, we follow the discussion of ref.~\cite{Asadi:2022vys} closely (see also refs.~\cite{Bento:1991ez,Dine:2015jga,Perez:2020dbw}).
 The mass matrix $\mathcal{M}_0$ can be diagonalized via the usual bi-unitary transformation $U_L^{\dagger} \mathcal{M}_0 U_R = \diag(\bar{m}, m_D)$, where $\bar{m}$ is the diagonal matrix of real, nonnegative SM quark masses and $m_D$ is the physical mass of the heavy, vector-like quarks.
 Assuming $m_D \gg \bar{m}$, the upper-left $3 \times 3$ block of $U_L$ can be identified as the usual CKM matrix, $V$ (we are working in the flavor basis in which the up-quark masses, omitted from Eq.~\eqref{eq:uv_lagrangian} for simplicity, are real diagonal).
 Then, since $U_L^{\dagger} \mathcal{M}_0^{\dagger} \mathcal{M}_0 U_L = \diag(\bar{m}^2, m_D^2)$, we find

 where in the last equality we have defined the effective $3 \times 3$ mass mixing matrix for the SM quarks,

 Eq.~\eqref{eq:ckm_diagonalization} says that the effective mixing matrix for the SM quarks is approximately diagonalized by the CKM matrix.
 The upshot of this procedure is that, while the matrix $m_d$ is real, the effective mixing matrix is generally complex, due to the complex phase in $F_i$, and there are no ratios of $v / \LCP$ in Eq.~\eqref{eq:effective_mixing_matrix}.
 The phase in the CKM matrix will thus be $\mathcal{O}(1)$ if the two terms in parentheses in Eq.~\eqref{eq:effective_mixing_matrix} are of similar size.
-This in turn requires that $F F^{\dagger} \gtrsim \mu_D^2$, which translates to the condition
+This in turn requires that $F F^{\dagger} \gtrsim \mu_D^2$, which translates to the condition \footnote{On the other hand, ref.~\cite{Valenti:2021rdu} noted that if $FF^{\dagger} \gg \mu_D^2$, it is impossible to simultaneously avoid contributions to $\thetabar$ involving the vector-like quarks and to reproduce the SM Yukawas, due to their mixing.
+The resulting ``coincidence problem'' was an underlying motivation of the setup in ref.~\cite{Valenti:2021xjp}.}

 Here, we are assuming $\lambda \sim \tlambda$ and $\kappa_i \sim \tkappa_i$ for simplicity.